Accelerated Proximal Alternating Gradient-Descent-Ascent for Nonconvex Minimax Machine Learning: Experiments

 We implement all three algorithms using full gradients with the whole training set of $60$k images.
 We choose the same learning rates $\eta_{x}=\eta_{y} = 10^{-3}$ for all algorithms.
 For proximal-AltGDAm, we choose momentum $\beta = 0.25$ and $\gamma=0.75$.
 For APDA, we choose the fine-tuned $\eta =2 \eta_{x}$.
 As the function $\Phi(x)$ cannot be exactly evaluated, we run $100$ steps of stochastic gradient ascent updates with learning rate $0.1$ to maximize $f(x_t, y)-h(y)$ and obtain an approximated $y^*(x_t)$, which is used to estimate $\Phi(x)+g(x)$.

 \Cref{fig:2} (Left) compares the estimated objective function value achieved by all the three algorithms.
 It can be seen that proximal-AltGDAm achieves the fastest convergence among these algorithms and is significantly faster than the proximal-GDA and the proximal-AltGDA.
-This demonstrates the effectiveness of our simple momentum scheme. \Cref{fig:2} (Right) further demonstrates the advantage of proximal-AltGDAm in terms of the test accuracy.
+This demonstrates the effectiveness of our simple momentum scheme. \Cref{fig:2} (Right) further demonstrates the advantage of proximal-AltGDAm in the test accuracy.
+It can be seen that the robust model trained by proximal-AltGDAm achieves a much higher test accuracy.